landemic-io/landemic/README.md

 The most likely points of failure for future maintainers, in order of when they could be a problem are:

 - Data syncer breaks: this could be due to an API change or rate limit from Alchemy.
 Trick: to check that the syncer is working, you should see a recent (<24h) commit in this repo.
-Also, you can open the dev console on the client, and there is a log output that says "Updated # hours/minutes ago."
+Also, you can open the browser dev console on the client, and there is a log output that says "Updated # hours/minutes ago."
 - Client doesn't build: Node 18 is being deprecated, so dependencies may have to be managed or replaced to migrate to Node 20
 - Slug doesn't compile on Heroku: see same issue above regarding Node 18
 - Client doesn't play well with MetaMask: in the dev console, you can see that there are web3 deprecation warnings, but it may be a while before MetaMask breaks backwards compatibility